Acer palmatum Ruby Stars

 If you love Japanese Maples as much as I do and are a Facebook user – you can learn more about these amazing trees, please join the Facebook Group – Japanese Maples and Conifers.
 It is free to join and the contributors have a wealth of experience and are available for questions.

 Limited availability.
-The 2 gallon size are 5-8 years old and about 2 1/2′ tall, but very full.
-I am sold out of both 1 and 3 gallon size.
+I just received some 3 gallon size Ruby Stars which are about 30″ tall.
+The 2 gallon size are 5-8 years old and about 24″ tall, but very full.

 The first photo is a one gallon in our inventory.
 The next is the Ruby Stars in my display garden during the spring.